The correct way to treat trigger finger is not to cool it down

 Function of macrophages [/mobile]

-When muscle damage occurs, acute inflammation occurs, and waste-collecting cells called macrophages then collect the damaged cells.
+When muscles are damaged, acute inflammation occurs.
+Then cleanup cells called macrophages remove the damaged cells.

 At the same time, macrophages produce a growth factor called insulin-like growth factor-1 (IGF-1), which has been shown to increase the rate of muscle regeneration.

-Therefore, even if inflammation is occurring, it would be a waste to cool the area and create a condition in which macrophages cannot function.
+So even if inflammation is present, it is a waste to cool the area and create conditions that prevent macrophages from doing their job.

 1 Haiyan Lu et al. Macrophages recruited via CCR2 produce insulin-like growth factor-1 to repair acute skeletal muscle injury FASEB J. 2011 Jan; 25(1): 358–369.